petrickjerico/tp/docs/UserGuide.md

 Once the quiz stops, the score and answers will be displayed.
 Both information can be viewed when viewing the last attempt of the flashcard set.
 <p>&nbsp;</p>

+At any point should the user enter a command not pertaining to quiz, they may key in `refresh` to see their current quiz question/answer.

 ### **View last quiz attempt**: `quiz score flset`
 Shows the last attempt of a specific flashcard set.